 - Management of observability data within distributed systems with OpenTelemetry

 - Building apps on your Android phone, whether it’s a Samsung or a Pixel

 The Java Virtual Machine (JVM) is a Java feature that sets it apart from other programming platforms.
-Java’s primary purpose is to Write once, run anywhere, so you can learn one language and apply it to any device.
+Java’s primary purpose is to Write once, run anywhere, learn one language, and apply it to any device.

 In 1995, the idea of a single platform to rule them all was laughable, and even today, it’s a remarkable feat.
-Installing the JVM is easy and getting started with it is free.
+Installing the JVM is easy, and it’s free.

 If you’re using macOS, I recommend installing jenv to manage various versions of Java.
-Jenv allows you to add a list of installed JVMs and easily set one of them as active.
+Jenv allows you to add a list of installed JVMs and easily set one as active.

 brew install openjdk

 openjdk version "1.8.0_242" OpenJDK Runtime Environment (AdoptOpenJDK)(build 1.8.0_242-b08) OpenJDK 64-Bit Server VM (AdoptOpenJDK)(build 25.242-b08, mixed mode)